BigBadBleuCheese/SignalREST/README.md

 The response body will be a JSON string containing the connection ID you will use for all subsequent requests.
 This connection ID is similar to a SignalR connection ID, and will be used by the server to identify your specific session.
 For example:

 ```
-"3125878E-268B-48A9-AD80-A2FA19C9F56E"
+"61267d37-7754-4471-bde2-6b295130f67f"
 ```

 You should disconnect when you are finished using SignalREST.
 If you neglect to do so, SignalREST will automatically terminate and clean up your session in accordance with the SignalR disconnect timeout setting, whatever that happens to be on the server.

 #### `/connections/[CONNECTION ID]/disconnect/`

 This request will disconnect your SignalREST connection.
 You should disconnect when you are finished using SignalREST.
 If you neglect to do so, SignalREST will automatically terminate and clean up your session in accordance with the SignalR disconnect timeout setting, whatever that happens to be on the server.
+SignalREST makes note of the last time you made a request for a given connection in order to enforce this.
+Since SignalR was designed to deliver event broadcasts, you should be making requests to `/connections/[CONNECTION_ID]/events/` (see below) regularly enough to ensure your connection is not automatically disconnected.

 #### `/connections/[CONNECTION ID]/invoke/[HUB NAME]/[METHOD NAME]/`